meaghanreinschmidt/weekend-react-gallery/README.md

 - [X] Shift .map function and gallery data loop to GalleryList component
 - [X] Create GalleryItem component from GalleryList
 - [X] Set toggle for image and description
-- [X] Fix likeImage button on page
-- [X] Add likeImage button functionality
+- [X] Add updateLikes button in GalleryItem
-- [X] Add PUT request to App.jsx
+- [X] Add PUT request to App.jsx for updateLikes

 ### Hints